seeam1026/SQL-data-exploration/README.md

-- Converting ```null``` and ```NaN``` values into blanks ```''``` in ```exclusions``` and ```extras``` ** ** update customer_orders set exclusions = case when exclusions = '' or exclusions = '%null%' or exclusions = '%nan%' then NUll ELSE exclusions end;
+- Converting ```null``` and ```NaN``` values into blanks ```''``` in ```exclusions``` and ```extras``` ** ** update customer_orders set exclusions = case when exclusions = '' or exclusions LIKE '%null%' or exclusions LIKE '%nan%' then NUll ELSE exclusions end;

-** **
-- Blanks indicate that the customer requested no extras/exclusions for the pizza, whereas ```null``` values would be ambiguous.
-- Saving the transformations in a temporary table
-  - We want to avoid permanently changing the raw data via ```UPDATE``` commands if possible.
+	update customer_orders
+ 	set extras = case when extras = '' or extras LIKE '%null%' or extras LIKE '%nan%" then NULL ELSE extras end;
 ## Clean runner_orders data:
 **```runner_orders```**